...

 Creative collectors may also branch out into repurposed signs – such as novelty plaque signs for suburban homes – which playfully riff on the familiar hotel motif.

-With such diversity, a collection can be narrowly specialized or widely eclectic.
+With such diversity, a collection can be narrowly specialised or widely eclectic.
 From Art Deco to Amish Country to Air Force One, do not disturb signs offer glimpses into vastly different times, places, and cultures.

 Starting Your Collection: First Steps